 IBA is one of many options for business brokerage services in the Pacific Northwest.
 We encourage business owners to interview multiple firms when selecting representation.

-The following are the reasons, I believe it is prudent for a business owner to select a local, experienced, large business brokerage firm, like IBA, to represent them in the sale of their privately held company or family business.
+The following are the reasons, I believe it is prudent for a business owner to focus on hiring a local, experienced, large business brokerage firm, like IBA, to represent them in the sale of their privately held company or family business.

 - Local representation has multiple advantages.
 The first advantage is the ability exists to meet in person with your business broker.
 This may seem very basic.
 However, it is not standard practice in the industry.
 Communication is always strongest in person.
 If this is your first time selling a business, do you want to obtain life impacting information, make strategic sale decisions, and share confidential information by email, phone, or in person?
 This is a question all entrepreneurs wishing to sell their businesses should ask themselves.
 All three communication methods are effective in specific situations.
 It is my recommendation that a business broker be selected who can communicate in all three methods in a timely manner.
 It is also advantageous to have a business broker when selling a business who will be present to facilitate all meetings & negotiations in person.
 It amazes me the number of times I hear about a seller meeting a potential buyer the first time alone without professional representation.
 You only get one opportunity to make a first impression.
 It is “best practice” to have a professional intermediary present at all meetings between the seller & buyer to insure information is articulated honestly and in the “best possible light”.
 In addition, when engaged in negotiations pathways around deal obstacles can often be found by an experienced, professional intermediary by listening to the parties and offering potential solutions from a menu of choices.
 Depth & knowledge about concerns on both sides of the transaction are best obtained in person.